dantonnoriega/PubPol590-Sp15/04_merging_datasets/04_CER_cleaning_group_task.md

 The only thing worse than debugging your own code is debugging someone else's!

-## Extra Credit
+## Extra Credit (FULL DATA SET)

+If you're patient and worked hard to import and explore the full data set, you can get extra credit.

 Bonus | +%
 ------------|-------
-Finding undocumented errors | +**20%**
+Finding undocumented errors in the ENTIRE dataset | +**20%**

-If you find any strange stuff in the data that was not talked about the CER FAQ, you can get a 20% bonus to your grade.
+If you find any strange stuff in the entire data set that was not talked about the CER FAQ, you can get a 20% bonus to your grade.